 themselves put it out of their power to do, at least, without utter inconsistency; for in so doing, they would be acting in defiance of the authority which has placed them in their prescribed position.
 Such is their situation that, in following the leading of the Spirit of God in their work, they would in most cases, act unrighteously, for it would be against the authority which they recognise and act under.

 Take a case, by no means uncommon, which illustrates the dilemma in which they place themselves.
 A large tract of the country is destitute of the gospel.
 One, in whose heart God has put the desire and whose mouth He has opened to speak of His love, goes, preaches there, and is blessed; gathers, out of darkness into light, many souls.
 The district is already full of persons professing to hold office in the church of Christ, but who are *not* shepherds.
-What is the labourer to do?&#8212;leave them for Socinians or enthusiasts to catch, or unheeded altogether?
+What is the labourer to do? -- leave them for Socinians or enthusiasts to catch, or unheeded altogether?
 There is no godly righteousness in this.
 But it becomes a matter of faithfulness to Christ that he should preach to those who are ready to perish; yea, it is a necessity occasioned by the systems which sanction or have sanctioned the idle shepherds by whom he is surrounded.
 Now, which must an authorised minister, even though a Christian, recognise?
-He must recognise those idle shepherds, and he cannot recognise the faithful man of God; that is, he must associate himself with ungodliness because it is *in* nominal office, and not with the Spirit of God because *out of it.* But he has placed himself in a position in which he must be wrong either way; for if he did not own those shepherds, he would be acting in dereliction of his own responsibilities to the system to whose authority he has voluntarily submitted himself.
-Hence, also, the answer to the question, &#8220;Why not take the nominal office?&#8221; Because the source is so vitiated, that many conscientious men cannot identify themselves with it; and (a consideration which, to one who habitually waits on the Lord, is of no small moment) that the work and the scene of his operations are not regulated by the Lord&#8217;s guidance, and the varied exigencies of His service, exigencies which can be met only by entire and unfettered looking to the Spirit of the Lord, which is the Spirit of true order, for doing the Lord&#8217;s work according to His own *time, place,* and *purpose*&#8212;considerations without which His servants are but busy-bodies (busy out of place, @2 Thessalonians 3: 11) whatever may be the apparent result of their
+He must recognise those idle shepherds, and he cannot recognise the faithful man of God; that is, he must associate himself with ungodliness because it is *in* nominal office, and not with the Spirit of God because *out of it*.
+But he has placed himself in a position in which he must be wrong either way; for if he did not own those shepherds, he would be acting in dereliction of his own responsibilities to the system to whose authority he has voluntarily submitted himself.
+Hence, also, the answer to the question, "Why not take the nominal office?"
+Because the source is so vitiated, that many conscientious men cannot identify themselves with it; and (a consideration which, to one who habitually waits on the Lord, is of no small moment) that the work and the scene of his operations are not regulated by the Lord's guidance, and the varied exigencies of His service, exigencies which can be met only by entire and unfettered looking to the Spirit of the Lord, which is the Spirit of true order, for doing the Lord's work according to His own *time, place, and purpose* -- considerations without which His servants are but busy-bodies (busy out of place, @2 Thessalonians 3: 11) whatever may be the apparent result of their

 {79}